Stonesjtu/go-docker/README.md

 ## Interactive sessions

 If user selects an interactive session, a port will be opened and the sshd process started in the container.
-For interactive sessions, the selected image MUST have the openssh server package installed.
+For interactive sessions, the selected image SHOULD have the openssh server package installed.
+If not installed GoDocker will try to install openssh-server package via apt- or yum.

 Mapped port will be available in task description.